tsathoqqua/limadocs/docs/source/documentation/LIMA_Domain_development.rst

     4. Create the pinto domain, 'c pinto'.
     5. Verify the domain creating succeeded by going to ``/domains`` and list the files there.

+A number of directories have been created inside ``/domains/pinto/`` which will be used during this guide.

+  * Armour: Armours, hats, gloves, boots.
+Things that can be worn with or without protective effect.
+  * Consumable: Food, drinks, drugs, healing items, poisons, etc.
+  * Item: Quest items, items for players that can be picked up and typically saved with the player's
+  * Mob: Monsters that can be fought and/or move around the area (hence mobiles).
+  * Npc: Quest givers, shop keepers and other people/monsters that are typically not fought.
+  * Obj: Objects for rooms, furniture, quest items that cannot be picked up by players. inventory.
+  * Room: Areas are saved in series of connected rooms.
+  * Weapon: Sword, grenades, clubs, pistols, rocks, anything that can be used as a weapon.

 .. note::

    An admin is simply a wizard who belongs to the admin domain.
 You can grant admin status to a wizard by